jjgradwell/localhost-ssl-certs/README.md

 The first three items in the **subjectAltName** all to reference localhost, and the final ip is the internal IP of your server.

-Once the files have been generated, you need to modify your server virtual hosts/server blocks to use them.
+Once the files have been generated, you need to modify your server virtual host to use them.

 ## Apache Server
 Apache change the following lines to your new certificate locations